helium729/HPMM/README.md

 This repository provides an ultra-low-area hardware implementation of modular reduction and multiplication for Post-Quantum Cryptography (PQC) schemes.

-Based on the novel **K-LUT reduction** technique proposed by *Bertels et al. (2024)* in "A Better Kyber Butterfly for FPGAs", this project achieves the smallest reported area for the Kyber modular multiplier.
+Based on the novel **LUT-K reduction** technique proposed by *Bertels et al. (2024)* in "A Better Kyber Butterfly for FPGAs", this project achieves the smallest reported area for the Kyber modular multiplier.
 Furthermore, we bridge the gap between academic theory and engineering by:

 1.  **Completing the Architecture**: Extending the original butterfly-only design into a full modular multiplier Processing Element (PE), integrated into the architecture of *Yaman et al.*.
-2.  **Algorithm Portability**: Successfully porting the K-LUT reduction technique to the **Falcon** signature scheme, demonstrating the method's versatility.
+2.  **Algorithm Portability**: Successfully porting the LUT-K reduction technique to the **Falcon** signature scheme, demonstrating the method's versatility.

 ## Key Features

 - **Minimal Area (Kyber)**: Achieves **49 LUTs** and **1 DSP** for the modular multiplier, utilizing the hybrid K-reduction and LUT-based reduction strategy.
-- **High Performance (Falcon)**: Optimized K-LUT reduction for Falcon achieves **291 MHz** on Artix-7.
+- **High Performance (Falcon)**: Optimized LUT-K reduction for Falcon achieves **291 MHz** on Artix-7.
 - **Robust Verification**: Includes comprehensive testbenches covering all possible twiddle factors and input ranges to ensure 100% computational accuracy.

 ![image-20260206210733433](./assets/image-20260206210733433.png)